 Franklin County Public Health in collaboration with Columbus Public Health and other community partners, have an online data system to view reports that provide data on drug overdose treatment, outcomes and prevention in Columbus and Franklin County, Ohio.

 Resources and Additional Information

-- Columbus and Franklin County Opiate Resource Booklet
+- Columbus and Franklin County Opiate Community Resource Guide

 - Opioid overdoses kill an average of 7 Ohioans every day.
 Since 2007, unintended drug overdoses have exceeded car crashes as the leading cause of accidental death in Ohio.